 Practical business support for tradies across Australia

 Whether you're using ServiceM8, another job management system or simply trying to keep track of everything yourself, the problem is usually the same.
-I've seen good enquiries arrive through phone calls, text messages, Facebook Messenger, emails and website forms.
+Good enquiries can arrive through phone calls, text messages, Facebook Messenger, emails and website forms.
 On their own, none of those things are a problem.
-They're all fairly normal ways customers get in touch.
-It gets messy though, when every enquiry stays where it arrived.
-The customer's details are in one place, the photos are somewhere else, the measurements are written down somewhere else again, and finding the information takes longer than it should.
+They're all perfectly normal ways customers get in touch.
+The real problem is managing customer enquiries when every conversation lives somewhere different.
+Without a simple enquiry management system, every enquiry stays where it arrived instead of moving into one organised workflow.

 I've seen tradies spend ten minutes looking for information they already have.
 The photos are in one app.
 The quote is in another.
 The customer's approval came through a text message.
 The job details are written in a notebook somewhere in the ute.
 A quote doesn't need to disappear completely to cause problems.
 Sometimes it just gets delayed.
 A customer waits longer than they should, a follow-up gets missed, or an approved quote sits there waiting for the next step.
 The work is still available, but the momentum is gone.
 All these little things add up to a quiet background stress, and most of it is easier to fix than people realise.